 I knew the day of standing up the sober kid, that alcohol actually mattered to me.
 Surprise.
 The fact that the sober kid was still a whiner at the time, wasn’t loving life yet, and didn’t seem to care much for me, was not the point.
 See, if you’re a drinker you think about it all the time, even if you only drink in moderation.
 Alcohol and substances are powerful tools to alter your moods.
 Sugar and caffeine are intoxicants, too.
 Hundreds of millions of people are dependent on alcohol and other substances.
 No judgment.
 It’s just the truth.
 I’m having a coffee right now.

-Eight Years Later My Life is Really Different
+Nine Years After Quitting Alcohol My Life is Really Different

 - I like not thinking about alcohol.

 - Life is fun and funny all the time.
 I crack myself up.

 - There is a lot less turbulence and drama.

 - I don’t have to worry about driving home impaired.

 - I don’t need Xanax or Valium either to sleep or to fly.

 - I am more tuned in to nature.

 - Relationships are awesome.

 Now my favorite drink is Lemonade.
 I have one and a half lemonades every single day.